kasjansmigielski/halfmarathon_estimator_app/README.md

 * python-dotenv.

 ### Maintenance:
-* aplikacja wykorzystuje GitHub Actions do automatycznego utrzymania aktywności (zapobieganie hibernacji Streamlit po 12h nieaktywności) poprzez regularne wykonywanie pustych commitów.
+The application uses GitHub Actions to automatically start activities (preventing Streamlit from hibernating after 12h of inactivity) via regular empty commits.

 ### Result:
 The application is publicly deployed at the link: https://halfmarathon-estimator.streamlit.app/